kaputnikGo/kaputnikGo.github.io/acr.md

 - **can** upload raw audio files that have the same sequential filenames to server(s) attached to sub-domains.
 - **does** also have the option to upload audio fingerprints to their servers.

-Also, the SDK has an integration with Facebook, collects location information as well as device specific identifying information and integrates with other advertisers.
-While the app used in this demonstration was last updated in 2017, it still successfully connects to Alphonso servers and downloads various files.
+Also, the SDK has an integration at least nine advertising SDKs as well as with Facebook.
+It also collects location information as well as device specific identifying information.
+While the app used in this demonstration was last updated in 2017, it still successfully connects and posts data to a number of servers as well as downloads various files.

 ### Future
 The demonstration examined here was run using a mobile device that had GPS spoofing enabled, however querying its network location would have revealed the local ISP's assigned IP address.
 A future run should either be located in the US or be connected to a proxy that exits in the US.